β οΈ Always respond within your deadline. Missing the response window means an automatic loss, regardless of merit.

 Communication with the cardholder after payment

-Proof the cardholder did not try to contact you to resolve the issue (empty email/text queue screenshot)
+Proof the cardholder did not try to contact you to resolve the issue (screenshot of an empty email or text queue)

 4553 - Not as Described